 6. What’s your current market share in your major market, and who are your main competitors?

 Buyers are keen to understand your position within the market.
 They’ll ask about your current market share to gauge how dominant or competitive your company is.
 PE firms often seek companies that have captured a significant market share in a growing industry, as this indicates a strong competitive position.
-Additionally, knowing who your main competitors are and how you stack up against them provides buyers with insights into the challenges they might face post-acquisition.
-A strong market share and a well-defined competitive strategy can significantly increase your company’s valuation.
+Additionally, knowing who your main competitors are and how you stack up against them provides buyers with insights into the challenges they might face post-acquisition, and possible opportunities to further accelerate growth via bolt-on purchases.

 7. What’s unique about your product compared to competitors?